fabric-devkit/demo-ldap/README.md

 Intended to provide a user logon interface which will then allow authenticated interaction with the blockchain.

 At present, the user can log on using an account that has been created using the ``addUser.sh`` followed by one of the ``enrolUser`` scripts.
 The ``I need to create an account`` route enrols a previously created LDAP user into the HLF network.
+Enrolment of users should persist across stopping and restarting the network, using the provided scripts.
+If you need to start with a fresh set of users, running ``docker-compose down`` will remove the internally-stored set of users in both LDAP and Fabric.
+The next time the netowrk is started, only the 'admin' user will exist on the LDAP server, and will require re-enrolling on the Fabric client.

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>